Discover more from Brent and Michael Are Going Places

 Brent’s Take

-This plan is much more comprehensive than SafetyWing’s Nomad Health with better pay-outs — and it also has superior medical evacuation coverage.
-But it’s also more expensive.
+Genki Native and (especially) Genki Resident are much more comprehensive than SafetyWing’s Nomad Health with better pay-outs — and they also have superior medical evacuation coverage.
+But they’re also more expensive.

-That said, the price can be greatly reduced with one of my secret “travel hacks,” at least if you’re a U.S. resident looking for full U.S. coverage.
+That said, the price of Genki Resident can be greatly reduced with one of my secret “travel hacks,” at least if you’re a U.S. resident looking for full U.S. coverage.

 Genki Resident offers six months of coverage in your “home country.”
 But what happens if your home country is the U.S.?
 Do you still need the U.S. add-on for full coverage there?

 No!
-With Genki Resident or Resident Premium, you’ll have six months of full U.S. coverage every year even without the U.S. add-on (assuming you leave the country at least once after starting your policy).
+With Genki Resident, you’ll have six months of full U.S. coverage every year even without the U.S. add-on (assuming you leave the country at least once after starting your policy).
 This is full U.S. coverage for up to six months for less than half the usual price.

 And, yes, this is perfectly legal, and I’ve verified it multiple times (but please: do your own due diligence, and, of course, always get everything in writing).

-But bottom line?
-If you’re an American and you need some full American coverage, this is an incredible value.
+Bottom line?
+If you’re an American and you need some full American coverage, Genki Resident is an incredible value.
 In this respect, it’s far superior to SafetyWing, whose full coverage here is literally worthless, at least for Americans.

 Comparisons to Other International Plans